ADR, or Average Daily Rate, is a KPI used to calculate the average price or rate for each hotel room sold for a specific day.

 Transient bookings are individual guests who made a booking at the hotel.
 An example of other types of guests are corporate or group guests.

-We've been using Pace for 6 weeks now, REVPar will be up 25% this month!
+We've been using Pace for 6 weeks and RevPAR is up 25% this month!